 Since 2004 the The Britannia Challenge Cup has been restricted to club crews only and a new event had to be offered for the student crews.
 This event, originally known as the Men's Student Coxed Fours, became THE PRINCE ALBERT CHALLENGE CUP in 2006.

 The trophy was designed and created by Hector Miller and was presented by Imperial College London.
 It is named after Prince Albert who became the first Royal Patron of the Regatta in 1851 and was also closely associated with the origins of Imperial College.

 THE PAIR-OARED RACE was instituted in 1845 for presentation prizes of Silver Wherries.
-In 1850 these were discontinued and SILVER GOBLETS were given instead as presentation prizes.
-In 1895 Mr. Tom Nickalls donated a challenge trophy in the form of a Silver Peg Cup to commemorate the achievements of his sons, Guy and Vivian, who between them won eleven Goblets in the 1890s.
+In 1850 these were discontinued and two SILVER GOBLETS were given instead as presentation prizes.
+In 1895 Mr. Tom Nickalls donated a Challenge Cup in the form of a Silver Peg Cup to commemorate the achievements of his sons, Guy and Vivian, who between them won eleven Goblets in the 1890s.

 To mark the Centenary Regatta in 1939, presentation goblets were offered for a DOUBLE SCULLING RACE.
 The final proved to be a magnificent contest in which Beresford and Southwood, of Thames Rowing Club, dead-heated with the Italians, Scherli and Broschi, then champions of Europe.
 The Challenge Cup and medals were instituted in 1946, whilst a silver base was added in 1987.